crosslandwa/chippanfire/metronome-app/README.md

 npm run-script build //uses browserify to bundle app.js into /site/assets/js/metronome.js
 ```

+Interesting things:
-Note that the generated *metronome.js* file is checked into version control!
+- the generated *metronome.js* file is checked into version control!
+- babelify plugin (for browserify) is used to transpile ES6 js into older style JS to support more browsers...